 Remembering Snooty 1948-2017

 following World War II.
-He moved to the South Florida Museum in 1966 and was
+He moved to the South Florida Museum when he was just 11

 During his lifetime, he greeted some two million visitors in person at the Museum